hishammoizuddin/fixrangerapp/README.md

 ##  Project Repository:

 The source code for FixRanger can be found on GitHub at github.com/hishammoizuddin/fixrangerapp.
-The repository includes the complete codebase, documentation, and instructions for setting up the development environment.
+The repository includes the complete codebase.

 # Conclusion: